zagol/yonglezh.github.io/_posts/2017-03-19-fact-and-interpretation.markdown

 [APPENDIX E: Introduction to the Scientific Method](http://teacher.nsrl.rochester.edu/phy_labs/AppendixE/AppendixE.html)

 How to explain the trend that miricles disappearred as modern technology appeared?

+# What is research?

+Research is simply trying to solve a problem that's never been solved before.

+Why there's always opportunities for reseach?
+The world is envolving.
+There are new technologies developed every day, and these new technologies open up new opportunities for some unresolved problems, they also bring about new problems to solve.
+Example?

 <!-- Reason -->